backstage/backstage/docs/features/software-catalog/system-model.md

 software.

 A component can implement APIs for other components to consume.
-In turn it might depend on APIs implemented by other components, or resources that are attached to it at runtime.
+In turn it might depend on Components or APIs implemented by other components, or resources that are attached to it at runtime.

 ### API